heraldia/My_supermarket/README.md

 # My_supermarket
-The one with TV，no customer.
+The one with TV，one customer.